Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

-\paragraph{Finetuning Techniques.} For \emph{supervised finetuning (SFT)}, the pipeline first consists of using a secondary technique to create confidence targets, for instance token probabilities \citep{duan2023shifting}, the probability of the true / false token after asking the model for the truthfulness of its answer \citep{kadavath2022language}, or the self-consistency of multiple sampled responses for the same answer \citep{wang2022self}.
-By mapping them to verbalized expressions of uncertainty (or leaving them as numerical expressions) and integrating them into the model answer, the model can be finetuned directly.
-Next to the previously discussed paper of \citet{lin2022teaching}, this approach is also followed by \citet{liu2024can, chaudhry2024finetuning, hager2025uncertainty, band2024linguistic, xu2024sayself}.
+\paragraph{Finetuning Techniques.} For \emph{supervised finetuning (SFT)}, the pipeline first consists of using a secondary technique to create confidence targets, for instance token probabilities \citep{duan2023shifting}, the probability of the true / false token after asking for the truthfulness of the answer \citep{kadavath2022language}, or self-consistency \citep{wang2022self}.
+By mapping them to epistemic markers (or leaving them as numerical expressions) which are added to the answer, the model can be finetuned directly.
+Next to \citet{lin2022teaching}, this approach is also followed by \citet{liu2024can, chaudhry2024finetuning, hager2025uncertainty, band2024linguistic, xu2024sayself, eikema2025teaching, tao2025can}, only \citet{li2025conftuner} finetune token probabilities directly.
 The other approach relies on \emph{reinforcement learning}, with some techniques based on reinforcement learning from human feedback (RLHF; \citealp{christiano2017deep, ziegler2019fine, ouyang2022training}).
-Whereas RLHF creates preference pairs from human feedback, these are usually bootstrapped from existing data here.
-LACIE \citep{stengel2024lacie} for instance uses a speaker and a listener model.
-The speaker model expresses uncertainty about its answer, while the listener decides whether to accept the confident or uncertain answer.
-Information about acceptance and correctness is then used to construct preference pairs, which are used to finetune the speaker model with direct preference optimization (DPO; \citealp{rafailov2023direct}).
+Whereas RLHF creates preference pairs from human feedback, here these are usually bootstrapped from existing data.
+LACIE \citep{stengel2024lacie} for instance uses a speaker and a listener model, where preferences pairs are constructed based on speaker uncertainty, listener acceptance and correctness, before finetuning the speaker model with direct preference optimization (DPO; \citealp{rafailov2023direct}).
 A related listener model approach is used by \citet{band2024linguistic}, albeit employing explicit rewards and optimization via proximal policy optimization (PPO; \citealp{schulman2017proximal}).
-PPO is also applied by \citet{tao2024trust} to reward answer quality and enforce correspondence between confidence and response quality. \citet{xu2024sayself} combine SFT with PPO to optimize a reward that incentivizes alignment between confidence and correctness. \citet{leng2024taming} modify DPO and PPO by adapting the training objective for numerical uncertainty expressions and finetuning the reward model. \citet{yang2024can} leverage reasoning chains and verbal confidences from a teacher model to finetune a student model, complementing \citeauthor{yoon2025reasoning}'s \citeyear{yoon2025reasoning} aforementioned work that relies solely on prompting.
+PPO is also applied by \citet{tao2024trust} to reward answer quality and correspondence between confidence and response quality. \citet{xu2024sayself} combine SFT with PPO to optimize a reward for alignment between confidence and correctness. \citet{leng2024taming} modify DPO and PPO by adapting the training objective for numerical uncertainty expressions and finetuning the reward model. \citet{yang2024can} leverage reasoning chains and verbal confidences from a teacher model to finetune a student model.